BCARS/bcarsdotorg/content/resources/630-frequencies.md

 date: 2023-12-31T09:45:34-05:00
 ---

+As BCARS programs a fair number of radios for members and friends, we have standardized on our frequency list that we load onto radios.
+This list does change over time, but we will attempt to keep all common lists on this page.

 You can download the CSV file for programming.
 There are three variations.

 - [Printable PDF of 2020 Master List](/files/BCARS-2020-Frequencies-bedfordrequencies-2020.pdf)